harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 You can scan your repositories and other components used in your code with [Anchore Enterprise](https://docs.anchore.com/current/docs/), an SCA (Software Composition Analysis) scanner that provides visibility into supply chain security risks.

-## Important notes for running Checkmarx scans in STO
+## Important notes for running Anchore Enterprise scans in STO

 <!--